Internationalisation

 SLU-Specific Guidelines

 Based on the national guidelines, the government has tasked each authority with developing operationally adapted guidelines.
-SLU is currently working on this, and a new internationalisation policy is expected to be completed in autumn 2025.
+Work of this kind is currently underway at SLU and will result in a policy for internationalisation, along with further developed guidance.
+This work is ongoing throughout 2026.

 Support Materials